Bantolomeus/bookmaster4000mkii/README.md

 `$ npm install` to get all UI dependencies

-You want to keep running two processes
+You want to keep running several processes in parallel

 1. start the backend in an own process to get some book info
 2. `npm run re:start`
 3. and in another process `npm run server`